ioam/svn-history/topographica-win/README.txt

 To create an .exe installer
 ===========================

+Note: .bat scripts probably always assume they are running from their own directory; please make sure you double click on the .bat, or use cmd.exe to run the .bat from the directory in which it resides.

 (1) If external packages (such as python or numpy) need to be updated, follow the instructions in create_python_topo/README.txt